Skip to main content

 Each record will have the following fields:

-nameoriginal arabic name from the source list
+nameoriginal arabic name from the source listv2,v3

-en_nameenglish name translation
+en_nameenglish name translationv2,v3

-ageage as a number
+ageage as a numberv2,v3

 Source